 A trekking company like World Expeditions, a global leader in adventure treks, will tell you exactly how many days you should be spending on particular treks.
 Whether it is a two-day overnight trek bushwalking in Africa or Australia, or a multi-month journey through the Himalayas, you can get exactly the trek you want.

 We recommend starting modestly.
 Find a nice 3-6 day trek and add it into a broader vacation.
 For example, a three- to six-day trek on the Inca Trail to Machu Picchu can easily be added onto a trip to Peru while you are visiting Cusco and Lima.
 Or, you can add the two-day trek up Mount Teide in Spain onto your beach vacation.
 You’ll be able experience both a trek as well as other activities which might feel a bit more like a traditional vacation.
-This is a great way getting started trekking.
+This is a great way getting started.

 Is trekking expensive?

 There’s a perception that trekking is expensive.
 We’ve never really understood this one.
 Yes, treks can cost hundreds or thousands of dollars.
 But if you stay in a hotel for a number of nights, you’ll pay that much anyway.

 If you select a trek that is more than 20 days, of course you’ll pay a lot.
 But it doesn’t have to be expensive.
-Trekking costs for adventures less than 10 days can be a cost effective vacation.
+Trekking costs for adventures of less than 10 days can be a cost effective vacation.
 Companies like World Expeditions offer a whole range of treks that are less than $2,000.
 And many that are less than $1,000.

 The reality is, you get what you pay for.
 And with trekking, it’s actually a lot.
 The price of the trek is generally inclusive of almost everything: accommodations, food, permits for national parks, etc. About the other things usually excluded is the transportation to get there, incidentals, and alcohol.
 When you book your trip, you’ll know exactly what you are getting.

 The trek cost can be as little or expensive as you want it to be.
-There is nothing that inherently makes trekking expensive.
+There is nothing that inherently makes it expensive.

 Why would I want to go trekking for vacation?